IEE-TUGraz/GridTool/README.md

 # GridTool

-GridTool is an easy-to-use tool to convert and simplify electricity grid data from [OpenStreetMap](https://www.openstreetmap.org/) for the use in energy simulation models (ESMs).
+GridTool is an easy-to-use tool to convert and simplify electricity grid data from [OpenStreetMap](https://www.openstreetmap.org/) for the use in power simulation models (PSMs).
 Instead of relying on relations between lines and power stations (that are often missing) in the OpenStreetMap-data, the tool uses a heuristic approach to identify grid nodes and simplifies the data.

-The GridTool shortens the lengthy process of converting and simplyfying electricity grid data from transmission and distribution system operators (TSOs and DSOs) for the use in ESMs to mere seconds.
+The GridTool shortens the lengthy process of converting and simplyfying electricity grid data from transmission and distribution system operators (TSOs and DSOs) for the use in PSMs to mere seconds.

 The tool is programmed in MATLAB and the main advantages are its flexibility and easy customizability.
 The final results are two Excel files.
 One contains the nodes (power stations) and the second one contains the lines.